reachadityahere/Deep-Learning-Courses/README.md

-This repository contains my solutions for all courses in the Deep Learning Specialization by Andrew Ng on Coursera. https://www.coursera.org/specializations/deep-learning This repository contains blank notebooks for each course along with my solutions in the downloaded directories.
+This repository contains my solutions for all courses in the Deep Learning Specialization by Andrew Ng on Coursera. https://www.coursera.org/specializations/deep-learning

+The MichealNielsonBook folder contains Python3 version of DeepLearning scripts from his excellent book at www.neuralnetworksanddeeplearning.com

+This repository also contains blank notebooks for each course along with my solutions in the respective directories.
 You can replace the filled notebooks with empty ones and run a jupyter server to practise.
 All images and codes have been checked for compilation.